longsizhuo/mail-server/README.md

 # 🛠️ Health Check Service and Mail-Server 📧

-This repository contains two core components for managing and maintaining a `📧 mail-server` application:
+This repository contains two core components for managing and maintaining a `mail-server` application:

-1️⃣ A **Bash-based 🖥️ health check service** that monitors the server’s health 🩺, attempts to restart 🔄 it if unresponsive, and sends email 📤 notifications upon repeated failures.
+1️⃣ A **Bash-based 🖥️ health check service** that monitors the server’s health 🩺, attempts to restart it if unresponsive, and sends email notifications upon repeated failures.

-2️⃣ A **Go-based 🚀 server** that handles contact form 📋 submissions, saves messages 💾 to a database 🗄️, and sends emails 📧 using a local Postfix setup 📬.
+2️⃣ A **Go-based 🚀 server** that handles contact form submissions, saves messages to a database, and sends emails using a local Postfix setup 📬.

 **This system powers the email distribution functionality for [my resume website](https://me.longsizhuo.com)**.
-Special thanks to **Postfix** for enabling reliable email delivery. 🙏
+Special thanks to **Postfix** for enabling reliable email delivery.

 These tools work together to ensure high availability ✅ and seamless operation ⚙️ of your mail server.